Shailene Woodley: Activism and protests

 In 2016, Woodley protested against the Dakota Access Pipeline, an underground petroleum transport pipeline.
 She was arrested for criminal trespassing in Saint Anthony, North Dakota.
 The arrest was broadcast as it happened, as Woodley was about to end her two-hour-long Facebook livestream of the protest.
-This generated increased media attention and public awareness on the DAPL situation.
-Her mugshot circulated exponentially on social media platforms along with the hashtags #FreeShailene, #NoDAPL, and #IStandWithStandingRock.
+Her mugshot circulated widely on social media platforms along with the hashtags #FreeShailene, #NoDAPL, and #IStandWithStandingRock.
 Consequently, Woodley gained support from fellow celebrities which created further DAPL discourse.

-She reportedly posted bail for her and the 26 other protestors and was, subsequently, released.
+She was released after she reportedly posted bail for herself and 26 other protestors who had been arrested.
 Ten days after her arrest, she authored a piece for Time, titled "The Truth About My Arrest", detailing her experience and raising awareness for the environmental and social issues surrounding the cause.
 She pleaded guilty and was sentenced to a year of probation.

-Boards and Honors
+Boards and honors

-Woodley received the Philanthropy Award at Varietys fourth Annual Power of Youth event for the significant contributions made by All it Takes.
+Woodley received the Philanthropy Award at Varietys fourth Annual Power of Youth event for her work with All it Takes.

 In mid-2016, Woodley joined the board of Our Revolution, a political organization aimed to educate voters about issues, get people involved in the political process, support progressive policies such as Medicare for All, and work to organize and elect progressive leaders.
-As a member of the organization and a known environmental activist, Woodley became one of the speakers at a National Town Hall in 2018, titled "Solving Our Climate Crisis", hosted by Our Revolution founder Bernie Sanders.
-The event addressed the global threat of climate change and explored possible solutions to save the Earth and create good-paying jobs.
+Woodley was one of the speakers at a national town hall event in 2018, titled "Solving Our Climate Crisis", hosted by Our Revolution founder Bernie Sanders.

 On September 29, 2016, Woodley was honored at the 20th Anniversary Global Green Environmental Awards, receiving the Entertainment Industry Environmental Leadership Award for co-founding All it Takes.
 In October 2016, she was given the Female EMA Futures Award during the 26th Annual Environmental Media Association (EMA) Awards.
-She also received the Advocate Award at the 2016 InStyle Awards, for her work in uplifting others and championing those in need.
-In 2017, the environmental organization Sierra Club honored Woodley at their 125th Anniversary Trail Blazers Ball, for her grassroots activism.
+She also received the Advocate Award at the 2016 InStyle Awards.
+In 2017, the Sierra Club honored Woodley at its 125th Anniversary Trail Blazers Ball, for her grassroots activism.